nsidc/granule-metgen/README.md

 * data_dir:, auth_id:, version:, provider:, local_output_dir:, and ummg_dir: (which is relative to the local_output_dir) are set by the operator in the config file.
 * kinesis_stream_name: and staging_bucket_name: could be changed by the operator in the config file, but should be left as-is!
 * write_cnm_file:, and overwrite_ummg: are editable by operators in the config file
   * write_cnm_file: can be set here as `true` or `false`.
-Setting this to `true` when testing allows you to visually qc cnm content as well as run `metgenc validate` to assure they're valid for ingest.
-Once known to be valid, and you're ready to ingest data end-to-end, this can be edited to `false` to prevent cnm files from being written locally if desired.
+Setting this to `true` when testing allows you to visually qc CNM content as well as run `metgenc validate` to assure they're valid for ingest.
+Once known to be valid, and you're ready to ingest data end-to-end, this can be edited to `false` to prevent CNM from being written locally if desired.
 They'll always be sent to AWS regardless of the value being `true` or `false`.
   * overwrite_ummg: when set to `true` will overwrite any existing UMM-G files for a data set present in the vm's MetGenC venv output/ummg directory.
 If set to `false` any existing files would be preserved, and only new files would be written.
 * checksum_type: is another config file entry that could be changed by the operator, but should be left as-is!
 * number: 1000000 is the default max granule count for ingest.
 This value is not found in the config file, thus it can only be changed by a DUCk developer if necessary.